manjeetsaggi/drupal-6-modules/css_gzip/README.txt

 Issues
 ------
+If using a recolorable theme you might have to turn on "GZip CSS: Use hook exit as well."

 Certian hosts do not like mutiple .htaccess files.
 To get around this issue you need to copy the text below into drupal's root .htaccess file, and enable the "GZip CSS: Do not generate .htaccess file" checkbox.
 Add this Inside the <IfModule mod_rewrite.c> block, right before </IfModule> (add it to the bottom)